Melih Bulu

 Melih Bulu (born 15 August 1970) is a Turkish academic and politician.
 Having served as the Justice and Development Party's Sarıyer District President in 2002, Bulu was previously a candidate for nomination in the 2009 local election and the June 2015 general election.

-Bulu was appointed as the rector of Boğaziçi University by government decree on 1 January 2021.
-His appointment was controversial and subject to protests by hundreds of students, professors, and lecturers, and by NGOs.
+Bulu was appointed as the rector of Boğaziçi University by a presidential decree on January 1, 2021.
+His appointment was controversial and subject to protests by hundreds of students, professors, and lecturers, as well as by NGOs.
 These protests occurred due to undemocratic nature of the appointment.
-The enactment that granted the right to appoint university rectors to Recep Tayyip Erdoğan was given to him during a now abolished state of emergency following the 2016 coup d'état attempt.
-The nature of his appointment, caused Melih Bulu to become known as "Kayyum Rektor" (Trustee Rector).
-He was eventually removed from his position by a decree from Erdoğan on 15 July 2021.
-Prior to his position at Boğaziçi University, he was the rector of İstinye University and Haliç University and held faculty positions at Istanbul Commerce University and Istanbul Şehir University.
+The enactment that granted the President of Turkey the right to appoint university rectors was given during the now-abolished state of emergency, following the 2016 coup d'état attempt.
+The nature of Bulu's appointment caused him to become known as "Kayyum Rektör" (Trustee Rector).
+He was eventually removed from his position by a presidential decree on 15 July 2021.
+Prior to his appointment as the rector of Boğaziçi University, he served as the rector of İstinye University and Haliç University, and held various faculty positions at Istanbul Commerce University and Istanbul Şehir University.

-Private life
+Personal life

-Melih Bulu was born on 15 August 1970 in Kırıkkale.
+Melih Bulu was born on 15 August 1970, in Kırıkkale.
 He lives with his wife Yasemin and his son Furkan in Beykoz, Istanbul.

 Career

 Education and industrial career

 Melih Bulu graduated from the Industrial Engineering Department of Middle East Technical University in 1992.
 He earned his master's degree in Banking from the Department of Business Administration of Boğaziçi University in 1993.
 He also received his doctorate degree from Boğaziçi University in Business Administration in 2003.
-Bulu's master thesis advisor was Dr. Deniz Gokce and his Ph.D. thesis advisor was Dr. Guven Alpay.
+Bulu's master thesis advisor was Dr. Deniz Gökçe and his Ph.D. thesis advisor was Dr. Güven Alpay.
 The electronic copy of his Ph.D. dissertation is not posted at the Thesis Center (Tez Merkezi) of the Council of Higher Education of Turkey (Yükseköğretim Kurulu Başkanlığı).

 Professional career

-After completing his undergraduate degree, Bulu worked as an engineer at two aerospace & defense companies: FMC-Nurol, which manufactures armored personnel carriers for the defense industry, and at TUSAŞ, the maker of F-16 airplanes and ATAK military helicopters.
+After completing his undergraduate degree, Bulu worked as an engineer at two aerospace & defense companies: FMC-Nurol, which manufactures armored personnel carriers for the defense industry, and at TUSAŞ, the maker of ATAK military helicopters.
 While pursuing his graduate degrees, Bulu worked at various firms in the manufacturing and service industries including Procter & Gamble (P&G).